sammyd/iOS8-day-by-day-book/manuscript/33-cloudkit.md

 At this point you can create custom containers, should you wish to, or you can stick with the default container created for you.

-Notice that there is also a button labeled __CloudKit Dashboard__ that will sned your browser to the web dashboard associated with this container.
+Notice that there is also a button labeled __CloudKit Dashboard__ that will send your browser to the web dashboard associated with this container.
 You can read more about the dashboard later in this article.